 - A common standard for storing data in SQL databases (Web SQL)

-HTML5 is the latest evolution of the standard that defines HTML.
-The term represents two different concepts.
-It is a new version of the language HTML, with new elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications.
-This set is sometimes called HTML5 & friends and often shortened to just HTML5.
+HTML5 is the newest evolution of the standard that describes HTML.
+The term represents two various ideas.
+It is a new version of the HTML language, by new components, attributes, and behaviors, and a broader set of technologies that allow the building of more diverse and authoritative Web sites and applications.
+This set is seldom called HTML5 & friends and often shortened to just HTML5.